Cora Urquhart Brown-Potter: Early life

 Urquhart was born and raised in New Orleans, Louisiana.
 She was the first of four children of Augusta (née Slocomb) and Col. David Urquhart.
 Her father was a merchant and her mother the daughter of a hardware merchant.
 Because her family was affluent, she was privately educated.

-When she was eighteen years old, Urquhart married coffee broker James Brown–Potter on 7 December 1877.
-Potter–Brown was employed by Brown Bros. & Co. and was the son of Howard Potter.
+When she was eighteen years old, Urquhart married coffee broker James Brown Potter on December 7, 1877.
+Potter was employed by Brown Bros. & Co. and was the son of Howard Potter.
 They had a daughter, Anne "Fifi" Urquhart Potter, in 1879.

 Urquhart was in demand at New York society parties and dinners for her beauty and skills at recitation, soon rising to inclusion in The Four Hundred.
 The Brown–Potters visited England in the summer of 1886.
 While attending a palace ball, she met the George Frederick Ernest Albert, Prince of Wales, who invited the couple to spend the weekend Sandringham House.

 James returned to the United States with their daughter Fifi, while Cora remained in England to pursue a career on stage.
 At the time, the stage was not a suitable profession for a lady of wealth, and her husband did not approve of her decision.
 As one biographer noted, "She had long harboured a desire to be an actress and abandoned her husband [and child] to follow her heart."

 Career

-Acting

 In March 1887, Urquhart made her stage debut at the Theatre Royal in Brighton as Faustine de Bressier in the play Civil War.
 In the same month, she made her West End of London debut in Man and Wife at the Theatre Royal, Haymarket.
 She reprised her roles in Civil War at the Gaiety Theatre in the West End, followed by the role of Inez in Loyal Love at the Gaiety.

 In March 1887 under the moniker "Anonymous," Oscar Wilde wrote for The Court and Society Review, "With regard to Mrs. Brown–Potter, as acting is no longer considered absolutely essential for success on the English stage, there is really no reason why the pretty bright-eyed lady who charmed us all last June by her merry laugh and her nonchalant ways, should not—to borrow an expression from her native language—make a big boom and paint the town red.
 We sincerely hope she will; for, on the whole, the American invasion has done English society a great deal of good.
 American women are bright, clever, and wonderfully cosmopolitan."